 If cutting pastry pieces is the most important task, we recommend either the Watercut LZ or the Watercut LX, being the second one more powerful than the first one.

-Both machines can cut chocolate decorations, but if we want to cut complex designs, we can just add an ON/OFF valve to the Watercut LX to cut holes.
+Both machines can cut chocolate decorations, but if we want to cut complex designs, the Watercut LX has an ON/OFF valve to cut holes.